obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.0.0

-An item has been added to the current scene.
+A scene item has been added to a scene.

 **Response Items:**